ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/IScriptingParameterCollection.rst

 IScriptingParameterCollection
 =============================

-.. py:class:: IScriptingParameterCollection
+.. py:class:: ansys.stk.core.stkobjects.astrogator.IScriptingParameterCollection

    object

    The list of parameters that the script can interact with.

-.. py:currentmodule:: ansys.stk.core.stkobjects.astrogator
+.. py:currentmodule:: IScriptingParameterCollection

 Overview
 --------